 Apparently, she wasn’t kidding.

-There were no paved roads out here, nor cars to travel them.
-If we had managed to escape to the south we could have hiked along the highway toward Bend and perhaps hitched a ride, but there hadn't been any time to escape that way.
-We had to evacuate immediately and with the Devani watching the southern border of the city, that meant traveling via the Barrow tunnels to the Pacific Sound to meet Laren's boat.
+There were no paved roads out here, nor cars to travel on them.
+If we had managed to escape to the south we could have hiked along the highway toward Bend and perhaps hitched a ride, but there hadn’t been any time to escape that way.
+We had to evacuate immediately and with the Devani watching the southern border of the city, that meant traveling via the Barrow tunnels to the Pacific Sound to meet Laren’s boat.

 When the zombies swarmed the city, the Regent of Seattle declared martial law and every border was in the process of being locked up good and tight.
-Luckily the curfew couldn't affect UnderBarrow, but we had to run while we had the chance or risk facing the Devani as they began to patrol the Pacific Sound as well as the city streets.
+Luckily, the curfew couldn’t affect UnderBarrow, but we had to run while we had the chance or risk facing the Devani as they began to patrol the Pacific Sound as well as the city streets.
 Laren would have had to sail away before they caught him.
-As big as our party was-eight adults and one teenager-the only way out through the chaos had been via the waterways.
+As big as our party was—eight adults and one teenager—the only way out through the chaos had been via the waterways.

 Now, two days later, we were deep in the forest, caught in the middle of a massive snowstorm.
-I was usually good with directions, but keeping my bearings in a wild tangle of woodland was proving a challenge.
+I was usually good with directions, but keeping my bearings in a wild tangle of woodland was proving to be a challenge.